Geo-Python-2017/exercise-3-pszhuchkov/README.md

 seventy years ago.
 We have divided Finland into four geographical zones (i.e. North West, North East, South West, South East) according the approximate center point of Finnish mainland located at `26.3, 64.5` (lon-lat in decimal degrees).

+[1]: The locations and the age of weather stations were obtained from: http://en.ilmatieteenlaitos.fi/observation-stations

 ![](img/FMI_stations_70_years_older.png)

 In [classify_locations.py](classify_locations.py) starter-script we have given you the coordinates of 34 weather stations.